-Shree Jyotiba is the incarnation (avatar) of Bramha, Vishnu, and Mahesh and part of sage Jamadgni’s anger, and the shine of 12 sun.
+According to the legends Shree Jotiba was the incarnation (avatar) of Bramha, Vishnu, and Mahesh and part of sage Jamadgni’s anger, and the shine of 12 sun.
 The avatar Jotiba was taken to distroy the evil Ratnasur.
 Jyotiba helped Mahalakshmi in her fight with the demons.

 It is another story that Adishakti created another set of Tridev i.e. Bramha, Vishnu and Mahesh which was 100 times more powerful than original Tridev to down their ego, when her motive become successful she ordered her newly created trideva to come again when she will call for her help.

 When Kolhasura & his army was ruling at karvir kshetra with full of unjust mehods Mahalaxmi decided to go back karvir at this time she called the trideva & they appeared in hands of Mata Vimalambuja, in the form flame.

 After knowing Mata’s wish that flame took form of eight years child bearing khadag (Sward), Damaru (Drum) Trishul (Trident) and Amrut Patra (Pot filled with nectar).

 Jotiba founded his kingdom on the mountain where temple is stand today, and belongs to the Nath sampradaya.
 He was born in the hands of Vimalmbuja, the wife of the sage Pougand, on Chaitra Shukla 6th panchang.

 Lord Jyotiba is the incarnation that destroyed Raktabhoj Rakshasa, and Ratnasur Rakshasa thus liberating the region from its tyranny.
 The idol of Lord Jyotiba is four-armed.

 On Chaitra Poornima of Hindu calendar, a big fair is held, when lacs of devotees come with tall (Sasan) sticks.
 During this time the whole mountain is turned pink due to scattering of ‘Gulal’.

 Being Sunday is day dedicated to Jyotiba, there is always rush over there.

 “Shri Kedarnath has established twelve Jyotirlingas around Jyotiba Mountain, so he is also called as Jyotirling.
 In order to establish the twelve Jyotirlingas, they first established Badrikedar ling in the remembrance of their original place in Himalaya so it is called as Kedarling too.